-Like many of you out there, my first time to France was a trip to Paris.
+Like many of you out there, my first time to France was a trip to Paris and I could have used this list of Paris travel tips.
 The nation’s capital city is a must-see and is like nowhere else in the world.
 But it’s still a bustling city that can take advantage of unsuspecting tourists who don’t know how to get the most out of the City of Light.
-In addition to knowing what to do in restaurants and at the French marché, here’s a quick list of Paris travel tips to make your trip memorable for all the right reasons.
+In addition to knowing what to do in restaurants and at the French marché, here’s a quick list of Paris travel tips if you’re traveling to Paris for the first time.
+Let’s make your trip memorable for all the right reasons.

 Paris is one of the most stunning cities in the world and is known for its charm, sights, food, museums, the rude French (just kidding) and so much more.
 Whether your budget is massive or you’re trying to save some cash, there’s something for you… not to mention many affordable hotels in Paris as well as apartment rentals.
 Paris is the top tourist destination in the world for a reason.

 So to get the most out of your trip, here are my 8 Paris travel tips:

 1. Keep your passport safe